+Authorities around the world have and may continue implementing similar restrictions on business and individuals in their jurisdictions.
+To date, we have taken action to enable our employees to work remotely from home but there can be no assurance that these measures will enable us to avoid part or all of any impact from the spread of COVID-19 or its consequences, including downturns in business sentiment generally or in our sector in particular.
 COVID-19 infection of our workforce could result in a temporary disruption in our business activities, including manufacturing, and other functions.
-Based on guidelines provided by the Israeli government, employers (including us) are also required to prepare and increase as much as possible the capacity and arrangement for employees to work remotely.
+During this uncertain time, our critical priorities are the health and safety of our employees and contractors, all of whom began working from home and reduced travel to essential business needs.
+We will continue to actively monitor the situation and may take further actions that alter our business operations as may be required by federal, state, local authorities and any other relevant jurisdiction, or that we determine are in the best interests of our employees.
 In that regard, while we continued to operate almost fully including carrying out our studies in compliance with all applicable Israeli rules and guidelines, our employees worked remotely when full lockdowns were enforced.
-In addition, the closure of borders and state mandated quarantines, have made it difficult for us to assist in the installation and maintenance of our ProSense and providing clinical hands-on support and were required to provide such services remotely.
+In addition, the closure of borders and state mandated quarantines, have made it difficult for us to assist in the installation and maintenance of our ProSense system and providing clinical hands-on support and were required to provide such services remotely.

-The spread of an infectious disease, including COVID-19, may also result in the inability of our manufacturers to deliver components or finished products on a timely basis and may also result in the inability of our suppliers to deliver the parts required by our manufacturers to complete manufacturing of components or finished products.
-Since March 2020 we have experienced delays in supply of some components of our products from abroad.
-While we were able to overcome such delays, we might not be able to do so if the future.
+The spread of an infectious disease, including COVID-19, may also result in the inability of our manufacturers to deliver components or finished products on a timely basis and may also result in the inability of our suppliers to deliver the parts required by our manufacturers to complete manufacturing of components or finished products, increase in components pricing and in shipping costs.
+Since March 2020, we have experienced delays in supply of some components of our products from abroad and an increase in prices of components and shipping costs.
+While we were able to overcome such delays by planning ahead and making additional orders of our necessary components, we may not be able to do so if the future.
 In addition, governments and medical service providers may divert spending from other budgeted resources as they seek to reduce and/or stop the spread of an infectious disease, such as COVID-19.
 Such events may result in a period of business and manufacturing disruption, and in reduced operations, any of which could materially affect our business, financial condition and results of operations.
+New COVID-19 variants, and potentially increasing infection rates make the current COVID-19 related environment highly volatile and uncertain.
+We anticipate that the continuation of the pandemic and related restrictions and safety measures will likely result in continued fluctuations in sales of our products, and potentially enrollments in our studies, for the upcoming periods.
 The extent to which COVID-19 impacts our business will depend on future developments, which are highly uncertain and cannot be predicted, including new information which may emerge concerning the severity of COVID-19 and the actions to contain COVID-19 or treat its impact, among others.